How to Deal With Anxious Attachment

 We are one of the most social species of all mammals and whilst we can be fiercely independent and self-reliant, we predominantly seek out others to meet our physical and psychological needs in order to survive and thrive.

 A strong bond at this stage with a “primary caregiver” is more likely to generate a happy, secure older child.
-Early childhood interactions with our parents or caretakers shape our attachment style in years to come.

 Attachment Theory